Untapped Award

 The Shortlisting Process

 Every year, UK arts professionals help us shortlist applications - giving us insight into their networks and regions.
-Alongside the New Diorama, Underbelly, Concord Theatricals and Nouveau Riche teams, our Untapped Shortlisting Team for 2023 is:
+Alongside the New Diorama, Underbelly, and Concord Theatricals teams, our Untapped Shortlisting Team for 2024 is:

 Final Selection

-All applicants will need to be available to attend an in-person session in Central London on Sunday 19th March to share a short rehearsal room extract of their work.
+All applicants will need to be available to attend an in-person session in Central London on Saturday 27th January or Sunday 28th January to share a short rehearsal room extract of their work.
 Shortlisted companies will be paid £200 each for their participation, and we will cover travel for groups coming from outside of London.

 Reserved Space